glmck13/AskPi/README.md

 As mentioned above, the askpi.sh client uses [Google's cloud for speech-to-text services](https://cloud.google.com), and [Amazon's cloud for text-to-speech](https://console.aws.amazon.com).
 In order to make use of the client, you'll first need to establish an account with these cloud providers, then obtain credentials to populate in credentials.conf.

 I use the "curl" command to invoke the APIs for these services directly, so there's no need to install/configure any additional SDKs on your Pi.
 The google-stt.sh and aws-polly.sh scripts are written as classic UNIX filters:
-* google-stt.sh reads a wav-formatted file fron stdin (mono, 16k sampling rate), and outputs a plain text translation to stdout
+* google-stt.sh reads a wav-formatted file fron stdin (mono, 16k sampling rate), and outputs a plain text translation to stdout.
+[Here's a link that describes how to build the Google API request](https://cloud.google.com/speech/docs/)
 * aws-polly.sh reads plain text fronm stdin, and outputs an mp3-formatted audio stream to stdout.
-[Here's a good link that describes how to build the Amazon API request](http://czak.pl/2015/09/15/s3-rest-api-with-curl.html)
+[Here's a link that describes how to build the Amazon API request](http://czak.pl/2015/09/15/s3-rest-api-with-curl.html)

 ## Use Case: Connecting with a smart phone
 1. In order to interact with your assistant, open a web browser on your smart phone (or any other client), and navigate to the URL where you installed askpi.
 Screen #1.